Come (album): Concept evolution

+Recording

-The guitar sound on "Orgasm" is a sample of a feedback guitar solo from a previous Prince track, "Private Joy" from his 1981 album Controversy.
-The moaning on "Orgasm" is that of Vanity, recorded in 1983 for the unreleased track "Vibrator".
+Most of the songs from the Come album were recorded at Paisley Park Studios and The Record Plant in early 1993 during a highly prolific time for Prince.
+The guitar sound on "Orgasm" is a sample of a feedback guitar solo from a previous Prince track, "Private Joy," from his 1981 album Controversy.
+The moaning on "Orgasm" is that of Vanity, recorded in 1983 for the unreleased track "Vibrator."
 In the liner notes, Vanity is credited as "she knows".